pschwede/quodlibet-plugins/README.md

 * __AutoCast__: Creates a radio rotation between music and talk.
 Repeatingly enqueues podcast entries after playing music.
 The seconds of music between the podcasts are configurable.
-* __OPMLsupport__: Fetch podcast urls from gPodder.net.
+* __GPodderSync__: Fetch podcast urls from gPodder.net.
 In future, there will be more general OPML support.
 * __gPodder cover source__: Download podcast logos from the gPodder.net API
 * __Jamendo cover source__: Download podcast logos from the Jamendo.com API